 Instructions

 - Sauté onions and pepper in 1 tablespoon canola oil in a large frying pan over medium-low heat for about 5 minutes, until they begin to soften.
 2. Move onions and peppers to outer edge of pan and increase heat to medium-high.
-Spread ground beef out in center of pan in an even layer and cook, undisturbed, for 5 minutes, or until meat begins to brown.
-3. Season beef with salt and pepper, and flip over.
+3. Brown the ground beef: Spread ground beef out in center of pan in an even layer and cook, undisturbed, for 5 minutes, or until meat begins to brown.
+4. Season beef with salt and pepper, and flip over.
 Continue to cook, breaking meat apart into small pieces as you go with a wooden spoon or spatula, until meat is cooked through and no longer pink, about 2-3 minutes.
-4. Reduce heat to medium-low and add in ketchup, yellow mustard, Worcestershire sauce and sugar.
+5. Reduce heat to medium-low and add in ketchup, yellow mustard, Worcestershire sauce and sugar.
 Cook 2-3 minutes until flavors are melded.
 Serve on burger buns, brioche buns or potato rolls.

 *Notes/Substitutions: